promethivm-labs/Summa-Generativarum/LPL - Logical Presupposition Lattice.md

 ## Abstract

 The **Logical Presupposition Lattice (LPL)** is the first of three core systems in the v1.2 architecture of Generativity Theory.
-LPL formalizes the dependency structure among the 79 CFPE (Conditions for the Possibility of Everything) conditions, axioms, and logical presuppositions through rigorous graph-theoretic and proof-theoretic methods.
+LPL formalizes the dependency structure among the 79 invariants and logical presuppositions through rigorous graph-theoretic and proof-theoretic methods.

 Unlike metaphysical claims about universal grounding, LPL operates strictly within formal logic and proof theory, providing **mechanically verifiable** dependency analysis.